edgelesssys/ego/README.md

 # ego
-Prerequisite: `ego` branch of edgelessrt-private is installed and sourced.
+Prerequisite: edgelessrt is installed and sourced.

 ```sh
 mkdir build